mgmendoza/DRL-ContinousControl/.ipynb_checkpoints/Report-checkpoint.md

 * model.py : Here is where the Actor-Critic policy NN architectures are defined.
 There are two fully connected Deep Neural Network using the PyTorch Framework.
 It uses a forward neural netowrk architecture with reLu activation functions: '<fc1_units=256, fc2_units=128>.'

 * ddpg_agent.py : Here is where the learning algorithm is implemented:
-	* Initialize an agent object
-	* Return actions for given state as per current policy
-	* Update value parameters using given batch of experience tuples or model parameters
-	* Initialize a ReplayBuffer
-	* Randomly sample a batch of experiences from memory

-You will start by specifying the Hyperparameters:
+You will start by specifying the Hyperparameters.
+Varying this parameters was larg part of the training:
 ```
-BUFFER_SIZE = int(1e5)  # replay buffer size
+BUFFER_SIZE = int(1e6)  # replay buffer size
-BATCH_SIZE = 512        # minibatch size
+BATCH_SIZE = 128        # minibatch size
 GAMMA = 0.99            # discount factor
 TAU = 1e-3              # for soft update of target parameters
 LR_ACTOR = 1e-4         # learning rate of the actor
-LR_CRITIC = 1e-3        # learning rate of the critic
+LR_CRITIC = 1e-4        # learning rate of the critic
-WEIGHT_DECAY = 0        # L2 weight decay
+WEIGHT_DECAY = 0.0      # L2 weight decay
 ```
 In ```class Agent():``` is where the agent interacts with and learns from the environment: